sarahromani/supermileage.github.io/events/past-events.md

 author: Supermileage
 layout: default
 ---
+**ACEC Industry Event (Jan 28,2016)**
+The theme of the annual Vancouver conference for the Association of Consulting Engineering Companies (ACEC) was Transportation and Technology.
+One of the tour stops for the 50-60 industry professionals who attended was the EDC to learn about Supermileage and other student design teams.

+**EngPhys Info Event (Jan 24, 2016)**
+Prospective engineering physics students from high school and first year gathered in forestry to learn more about engineering at UBC and student teams.
+We explained what Supermileage is all about as well as how joining a student team can enrich your university experience.

+**UBC Mechanical Engineering Advisory Council Meeting (Jan 21, 2016)** Our captain was invited to join the evening's panel of industry professional and campus engineering head to present our the vision of team, our goals and our industry relations.
+We were honored to be given this opportunity to share our project and happy to be met by so much support.

+**Tesla Motors Tour (Jan 21, 2016)**
+The UBC Supermileage team was graced by a visit from Tesla Motors during their trip to Vancouver.
+Tesla's team was able to come by workspace and take a close and personal look at our two cars in the making as well as ask some technical questions on our fuel saving technologies.
+We hope you enjoyed your visit Tesla!

 **Engineering Open House (November 28 2015)**
 Prospective engineering students from local high schools dropped by the UBC Rusty Hut to learn what the campus has to offer in terms of design teams.
-We were able to show our two fuel-efficient cars to over 10 tour groups (with students and parents) and share the story behind our team.
+We were able to show our two fuel-efficient cars to over 10 tour groups (with students and parents) and share the story behind our team, hopefully inspiring a new generation of engineers.

 **Zaber Tour (November 18 2015)**
 Our general members were granted a tour of Zaber Technologies, a local Vancouver company that fabricates linear actuators.